mondomom/dnsmasq/README.md

 # dnsmasq ![Raspberry Pi](images/raspitr.png)
 config files and NetSIG DNSMasq presentation documentation

-== Note that I'm not using DNSMasq for dhcp.
-That's taken care of by my router (for now)
+***Note that I'm not using DNSMasq for dhcp.
+That's taken care of by my router (for now)***

 ### Installation
-install dnsmasq application, and dmsutils so you can see what's going on
+install dnsmasq application, and dnsutils so you can see what's going on
 ```
 apt install dnsmasq
 apt install dnsutils